This cells setups the environment when executed in Google Colab.

 [43]:

-This gives us activity on the brain after recon from all angles as still image or across time
+shows the activity on the brain from all angles as still image or animated across time:

 [44]: